SACHSTech/careers-in-computer-science-HaydenHo/README.md

 ## IT Business Analyst

 ### What is an IT Business Analyst?
+  * An IT Business Analyst is responsible for:
     - Coordinating with the executive branch's IT division.
     - Serving as a communication and information conduit between organizational branches.
     - Recognizing the strategic requirements and expansion objectives of business.